aidancrane/ReviewMe/README.md

 ## Hello people from the future
 Hello, If you are reading this looking for a plugin for your minecraft server then look elsewhere as this plugin is no longer maintained and is not compatible with minecraft's UUID structure.
 A good starting point would be [here](https://www.spigotmc.org/resources/reviewme-reloaded.2896/).
 The original first version of this plugin was released on Aug 13th , 2013! for CraftBukkit 1.6.2.
 This version is written for CB 1.6.4-R1.0.
+Other versions can be downloaded from [here](https://dev.bukkit.org/projects/reviewme/files/750024).
+As you can see this plugin has been downloaded over 1000 times!
+Thanks for all the support!

 I have uploaded this plugin to Github as there are a few copycats.
 I have therefore decided to make this plugin open source.